New Year Bumper Sale @ Rs. 1 X

 Taking [medicine] and alcohol at the same time may lead to mild side effects.
 Contact your doctor right away if you observe any side effects.

-Queenolar contains quinine which is an alkaloid that belongs to the class of drugs known as antimalarials.
+Yes, Queenolar is used to prevent and treat malaria caused by parasites Plasmodium species which are Plasmodium falciparum, Plasmodium malariae, Plasmodium ovale, and Plasmodium vivax.
 It works by interfering in the parasite's ability to break down and digest hemoglobin.
 Malarial parasites need hemoglobin for growth and survival.
 Queenolar binds with the hemoglobin and forms a complex with it which is toxic for the parasite only.
 This results in starvation and death of parasites due to building up of the toxic levels.
-For night-time leg cramps Queenolar works by decreasing the excitability of motor endplates which is presumed to be responsible for causing leg cramps.

 This medicine data has been created by -